Health Benefits Of Inversions In Yoga, & How To To Them

-A yoga inversion trainer on why to invert.
+A yoga inversion trainer on why to invert yourself in yoga.

 27 years of upside down!
 Health benefits of inversions in yoga.